trenki2/trenki2.github.io/_drafts/developing-a-software-renderer-part3.md

 ## Pixel Shader Support

-In the current code the per pixel operations are coded directly inside the innermost loop.
+Currently the per pixel operations are coded directly inside the innermost loop.
 We want to have the ability to do arbitrary work per pixel and use the rasterizer as a library.

-One simple way to do this would be to define an interface `IPixelShader` with a virtual `drawPixel` method and pass this to the rasterizer.
+One simple way to do this would be to define an interface `IPixelShader` with a virtual  method `drawPixel` and pass this to the rasterizer.
 I already tried this out and found out that the virtual function call is way to expensive and slows everything down too  much.
 The second best option would be a function pointer but I assumed this will be slow too.

 The best thing would be if the compiler could inline our per pixel code, so that there is no function call at all.
 It turns out there is such a possibility with